Introduction

 We distinguish two kinds of compression:

 • With Lossless compression, no information is lost during compression, i.e. the original image and the compressed image are perfectly identical.
-It is possible to reach a compression ratio up to 1/10 (the size in bytes of the compressed image is 1/10 times the original one).
+It is possible to reach a compression ratio up to 1/10 (the size in bytes of the compressed image is 1/10 of the original one).